Are Any Of These Killing Your Sex Drive?

 Body image and obesity

 Feeling sexy is easier if you like how you look and feeling good about yourself can put you in the mood.
-If your partner has low esteem, assure them that they’re sexy as when you’re overweight or obese, desire often dims.
+If you or your partner has low esteem this can result in a lessening of desire so reassurance may be needed.

 Low self-esteem can mean you don’t fully enjoy sex, can’t perform like you want to, or are held back by feelings of not being good enough.